tinuzz/wp-plugin-nextgen-enhancer/readme.txt

 == Description ==

+THIS PLUGIN DOES NOT WORK WITH NEXTGEN GALLERY >= 2.0 !!

 This plugin enhances the functionality of NextGEN Gallery.
 Its features:

 * Retaining meta-data across image operations, like resizing.